GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ## Describe a function

-Selecting a function displays its events and a few fields on the top:
+Selecting a function displays its events and the **function configuration** panel on the top with a few fields:

 * **Function type** - actions and conditions can be used in [events](/gdevelop5/events/) and expressions can be used in formulas.
 * **Full name** - the name displayed in the list of actions (or conditions, or expressions).